Advanced conceptsConditional fields

 ];

-For the conditional field, we need to apply validation rules only when the condition is met.
-Moreoever, we also define a variable to set a value when the field is hidden.
+We need to apply validation rules to the conditional field only when its condition is met.
+Additionally, we should set a default value for the field when it’s hidden, using a variable.